In focus: Driving digital participation

 We support the social commitment of our employees with our range of corporate volunteering opportunities.
 Through their commitment, they play a major role in strengthening social cohesion, broadening their own horizons, and boosting their social skills.
 This in turn has a positive impact on teamwork at the company.

 We have taken on the task of driving forward the social discussion on digital responsibility.
 To do this, we participate in various alliances and partnerships such as the “Corporate Digital Responsibility” initiative run by the Federal Ministry of Justice and Consumer Protection.
-By signing the Charter of Digital Networking and through our involvement in its supporting association, we emphasize our commitment.

 In Germany we are involved in the fields of sport, culture, and social issues.
 The national companies are also engaged in these areas.
 In addition to providing funding, we help artists, athletes, event organizers, and associations with their communication and marketing activities.
-The Sponsorship Policy provides the framework for sponsoring activities.
+Our Sponsorship Policy provides the framework for sponsoring activities.
 Being involved in the regions where we are based is another important aspect.
 Examples of our involvement include:

 Through our corporate giving program, we support the work of aid organizations worldwide – preferably in the form of long-standing partnerships – and provide rapid assistance in disaster situations.
 Our Group Donation Policy lays out the guidelines for these activities.